JusticeRage/FFM/README.md

 ## Known issues

 `CTRL+R` is not implemented yet and we all miss it dearly.

-`!elf` and `!elf3` are modules that allow you to run an elf in memory on the target system, the modules currently are working but tested in a limited capacity.
-After execution of the modules the shell will hang until the timeout limit is reached before returning control back to the user.
-However, dispite having control back it will no longer run any built in linux commands requiring you to either close the terminal (not ideal) or kill the process (also not ideal).
-I am working on improving both these modules, it is high on the priority list.

 More problematic is the fact that the framework hangs from time to time.
 In 99% of the cases, this happens when it fails to detect that a command it launched has finished running.
 Usually,